performant-software/mel-website/README.md

 Once the site is running locally, you can view changes to the local XML files by running `yarn build`.
 The XML sources are stored in the `xml` directory.
 The `originals` directory contains the XML output from Juxta Editions and should not be changed.

+## Updating Versions of Billy Budd MS

+The "Versions of Billy Budd" manuscript is encoded in TEI/XML originally produced using TextLab.
+It uses EditionCrafter for display of the text and requires a command line tool to be run in order to generate the necessary artifacts, which are checked into the project repository.
+To update the text, work with the xml in this file: `xml/versions-of-billy-budd/bb-ms.xml`.
+Once you have made your changes, regenerate the artifacts using the following command from the base directory of the repository:

+`editioncrafter process xml/versions-of-billy-budd/bb-ms.xml ec http://127.0.0.1:8888/ec`

+Expect this command to take several seconds to run on a text of this size and complexity.
+The output of this script can be found in the `ec` directory.